DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 If you purchase a |EX-CSB1| or a complete Mega or ESPDuino32 system from one of our resellers, your experience will be similar to purchasing a commercial system minus the fancy packaging and, in some cases, having to provide your own enclosure if you require one.

 For a complete DIY system, loading the software, assembling the boards, making a case, etc. while not individually difficult steps, can be still be daunting for some people.
 That is why we created the |EX-CSB1|.
-However for those who are attracted to the challenge and bragging rights to say, "I built it myself!", we will always offer a DIY option.
+However for those who are attracted to the challenge and bragging rights to say, "I built it myself!", we will continue to offer a DIY option.
 Like the building a kit loco or building, some people enjoy it, some don't.
 Choose the path that is best for you.

   Note: A common comment we hear is *"..but I don't know how to program..."*.
 This is a misconception about how the |EX-CS| works.
 You DO NOT have to know anything about programming to setup an |EX-CS|.
 If you can join rail/track together and answer some questions in the |EX-I|, then you can assemble an |EX-CS|.

-  The |EX-I| program which runs on Windows, Mac and Linux hugely simplifies the software loading process to the point where you need know nothing about Arduino programming to be able to install the software, maintain it with updates or configure it.
+  The |EX-I| program which runs on Windows, Mac and Linux hugely simplifies the software loading process to the point where you need know nothing about Arduino programming to be able to install the software, maintain it with updates, or configure it.

 |hr-dashed|